 Many of our phones are already tracking our location-data, but what if our local governments used this information to make predictions during pandemics?
 Data companies such as Tamoco make tracking and predicting behaviors easier than ever for marketing and intelligence purposes.

 One example of how geolocation data can be useful during a pandemic is by analyzing popular shopping times.
+It can even be used to understand which houses are for sale in Chatsworth California.
 City officials could use data around when people are most likely to shop for groceries and goods to help make decisions about store hours and restrictions, and when to establish senior hours.